changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-csharp-csharp-c2d.md

      ms.date="06/23/2016"
      ms.author="elioda"/>

-# チュートリアル: IoT Hub と .Net でクラウドからデバイスへのメッセージを送信する方法
+# <a name="tutorial:-how-to-send-cloud-to-device-messages-with-iot-hub-and-.net"></a>Tutorial: How to send cloud-to-device messages with IoT Hub and .Net

 [AZURE.INCLUDE [iot-hub-selector-c2d](../../includes/iot-hub-selector-c2d.md)]

-## はじめに
+## <a name="introduction"></a>Introduction

-Azure IoT Hub は、何百万もの IoT デバイスとアプリケーション バックエンドの間に信頼性のある保護された双方向通信を確立するのに役立つ、完全に管理されたサービスです。「[IoT Hub の概要]」チュートリアルには、IoT Hub の作成方法、IoT Hub でデバイス ID をプロビジョニングする方法、およびデバイスからクラウドへのメッセージを送信するシミュレーション済みデバイスをコード化する方法が示されています。
+Azure IoT Hub is a fully managed service that helps enable reliable and secure bi-directional communications between millions of IoT devices and an application back end.
+The [Get started with IoT Hub] tutorial shows how to create an IoT hub, provision a device identity in it, and code a simulated device that sends device-to-cloud messages.

-このチュートリアルは、[IoT Hub の概要]に関するページのチュートリアルに基づいて作成されており、次の方法について説明します。
+This tutorial builds on [Get started with IoT Hub].
+It shows you how to:

-- アプリケーションのクラウド バックエンドから IoT Hub を介して単一のデバイスにクラウドからデバイスへのメッセージを送信する。
+- From your application cloud back end, send cloud-to-device messages to a single device through IoT Hub.
-- クラウドからデバイスへのメッセージをデバイスで受信する。
+- Receive cloud-to-device messages on a device.
-- IoT Hub からデバイスに送信されたメッセージの配信確認 (*フィードバック*) を、アプリケーションのクラウド バックエンドから要求する。
+- From your application cloud back end, request delivery acknowledgement (*feedback*) for messages sent to a device from IoT Hub.

-クラウドからデバイスへのメッセージの詳細については、「[IoT Hub 開発者ガイド][IoT Hub Developer Guide - C2D]」をご覧ください。
+You can find more information on cloud-to-device messages in the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D].

-このチュートリアルの最後には、次の 2 つの Windows コンソール アプリケーションを実行します。
+At the end of this tutorial, you will run two Windows console applications:

-* **SimulatedDevice**。「[IoT Hub の概要]」で作成されたアプリケーションの修正バージョン。これは、IoT Hub に接続し、クラウドからデバイスへのメッセージを受け取ります。
+* **SimulatedDevice**, a modified version of the app created in [Get started with IoT Hub], which connects to your IoT hub and receives cloud-to-device messages.
-* **SendCloudToDevice**: クラウドからデバイスへのメッセージを IoT Hub を介してシミュレートされたデバイスに送信し、その配信確認を受け取ります。
+* **SendCloudToDevice**, which sends a cloud-to-device message to the simulated device through IoT Hub, and then receives its delivery acknowledgement.

-> [AZURE.NOTE] IoT Hub には、Azure IoT device SDK を介した多数のデバイス プラットフォームや言語 (C、Java、Javascript など) に対する SDK サポートがあります。このチュートリアルのコード (一般的には Azure IoT Hub) にデバイスを接続するための詳しい手順については、[Azure IoT デベロッパー センター]のページを参照してください。
+> [AZURE.NOTE] IoT Hub has SDK support for many device platforms and languages (including C, Java, and Javascript) through Azure IoT device SDKs.
+For step-by-step instructions on how to connect your device to this tutorial's code, and generally to Azure IoT Hub, see the [Azure IoT Developer Center].

-このチュートリアルを完了するには、次のものが必要です。
+To complete this tutorial, you'll need the following:

 + Microsoft Visual Studio 2015

-+ アクティブな Azure アカウントアカウントがない場合は、無料試用版アカウントを数分で作成することができます。詳細については、[Azure の無料試用版][lnk-free-trial]サイトを参照してください。
++ An active Azure account.
+(If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].)

-## シミュレーション済みデバイスでメッセージを受信する
+## <a name="receive-messages-on-the-simulated-device"></a>Receive messages on the simulated device

-このセクションでは、[IoT Hub の概要]に関するページで作成したシミュレートされたデバイス アプリケーションを、クラウドからデバイスへのメッセージを IoT Hub から受信するように変更します。
+In this section, you'll modify the simulated device application you created in [Get started with IoT Hub] to receive cloud-to-device messages from the IoT hub.

-1. Visual Studio の **SimulatedDevice** プロジェクトで、次のメソッドを **Program** クラスに追加します。
+1. In Visual Studio, in the **SimulatedDevice** project, add the following method to the **Program** class.

         private static async void ReceiveC2dAsync()
         {